jgherruzo/JGH_GrocyAssistant/README.md

 ### 1.2 Goal
 This proyect try to minimize the work required into grocy web app.
 To do that, a telegram bot will be developed in order to could load all the items you buy during the own buying process.
 In a similar way, consumption could be done throught telegram.
 Another options will be ask for an specific item info or ask for the shopping list.

 Due to another familiar could consume or buy thing for your inventory and could not use telegram, Rhasppy will help to control this part using a voice recognition system.
+It will be developed in the future.

 ## 2. Define